 "The Wrightslaw Special Education Law Seminar in Michigan was a tremendously rewarding experience and will forever change our practice." - Bryan I. Eder, Esq., Chudnof & Eder, PLC

-Special Education Law & Advocacy Training Program (six-hours, one-day) focuses on four areas:
+Special Education Law & Advocacy Training Program (one day, 6 hours) focuses on four areas:

 * special education law, rights and responsibilities